How to grow sweetheart succulents – and add a romantic accent to your houseplant collection

 During the warmer months in spring and summer, it is best to regularly check on your hoya plant to see if watering is needed.
 This can be done once a week when temperatures are high.
 Using your finger, assess whether the top inch of the soil is dry, and if it is, give your hoya plant a good drink of water.
 Always ensure that water can drain away from the container as the plant will not thank you for sitting in water.

 Heart-shaped hoya are an attractive addition to any indoor plant collection.
-Why not consider adding something spiky to your new heart-shaped plants, and try growing agave indoors
+Why not consider adding something spiky to your new heart-shaped plants, and try growing agave indoors?

 Thomas is a Content Editor within the Gardens Team at Homes and Gardens.
-He has worked as a professional gardener in gardens across the UK and in Italy, specialising in productive gardening, growing food and flowers.
-Trained in Horticulture at the Garden Museum, London, he has written on gardening and garden history for various publications in the UK.
+He has worked as a professional gardener in gardens across the UK and Italy, specializing in productive gardening, growing food and flowers.
+Trained in Horticulture at the Garden Museum, London, he has written on gardening and garden history for various publications in the UK, including The English Garden, Gardens Illustrated, Hortus, The London Gardener and Bloom.
+He has co-authored a Lonely Planet travel book, The Tree Atlas, due out in 2024.